Geographical usage of television: National European networks

 The largest commercial European broadcaster is the Luxembourg-based RTL Group.
 Other media groups controlling European television broadcasters are ProSiebenSat.1 Media, Central European Media Enterprises and Viaplay Group.

 Europe-wide networks

 As Europe is a linguistical and culturally varied continent, the dominating broadcasters are either national or are operating in countries that share a language.
 Pan-European broadcasters exist, but they tend to adapt their content for different markets by providing different audio streams or completely separate channels with the same name.
 Channels available to all of Europe include Euronews and Eurosport.

 Latin American networks and stations

-Television in Latin America comprises more than 1,500 broadcast television stations across over 20 countries.

-In major markets such as Mexico and Brazil, one or two commercial networks — such as Televisa and TV Globo — dominate viewership and contribute some of the highest national audience shares globally.

-Public and institution-owned broadcasters have also played a significant role, particularly in Chile and Colombia, where public service television dominated through much of the 20th century.
+Currently, there are more than 1,500 television stations in all Latin America, according to the number of apparatuses by homes (more than 60 million), of more than two hundred million people.
+In countries like Mexico or Brazil, one or two networks claim almost all the audience.
+In other countries like Colombia or Chile, television broadcasting has historically been public-broadcast dominated until the 1990s.
+The largest commercial television groups are Mexico-based Televisa and Brazil-based Grupo Globo.